janantala/angular-adaptive-speech/README.md

 # adaptive-speech [![Build Status](https://travis-ci.org/angular-adaptive/adaptive-speech.png)](https://travis-ci.org/angular-adaptive/adaptive-speech)

 This module allows you to control web app using speech commands.
+It's based on Chrome's speech recognition API.

-Module is still under development.
+Module is still under development, but you can try it today.

 #### References